Remarks on the derived center of small quantum groups: Introduction

 On the other hand, using \eqref{eqn-GK-isomorphism}, there is a split injection $\mH^\bullet(H, \Bbbk) \lra \mH^\bullet(H, H_{\rm ad})$, since $\Bbbk$ is a direct summand in $H_\ad$.
 It follows that $\mHH^\bullet(H)$ is a module-algebra over the ring $\mH^\bullet(H,\Bbbk)$.
 When $H=\ul$ defined over $\Bbbk=\C$, Ginzburg and Kumar has exhibited a $\g$-equivariant isomorphism

 identifying the cohomology ring with the space of algebraic functions on the nilpotent cone $\Nc$ of $\g$ \cite{GK}.
 Thus $\mHH^\bullet(\ul)$ is a module over $\C[\Nc]$.

 The isomorphism \eqref{eqn-GK-isomorphism} prompts us to investigate further the module structure of $\ul_\ad$.
 This module carries some distinguished actions: \begin{itemize} \item[(i)] the Hopf adjoint action by the big quantum group $\Ul$ on $\Ul_\ad$ that preserves the submodule $\ul_\ad$.
-This action induces a $U(\g)$-module structure on $\zl(\ul)$ via the quantum Frobenius map \eqref{eqn_quantumFrob}; \item[(ii)] a projective modular group action on $\ul_\ad$ in the sense of \cite{LyuMa}, as $\ul$ is a \emph{ribbon factorizable} Hopf algebra (see Definition \ref{def-Dr-map} and \ref{def-ribbon-Hopf}). \end{itemize} These symmetries descend, via the isomorphism \eqref{eqn-GK-isomorphism}, to the level of the (derived) center of the small quantum group.
+This action induces a $U(\g)$-module structure on $\zl(\ul)$ via the quantum Frobenius map \eqref{eqn_quantumFrob}; \item[(ii)] an extended modular group action on $\ul_\ad$ in the sense of \cite{LyuMa}, as $\ul$ is a \emph{ribbon factorizable} Hopf algebra (see Definition \ref{def-Dr-map} and \ref{def-ribbon-Hopf}).
+This action is first observed in \cite{LMSS,ScWo}. \end{itemize} These symmetries descend, via the isomorphism \eqref{eqn-GK-isomorphism}, to the level of the (derived) center of the small quantum group.
 Using the sequence \eqref{eqn_quantumFrob} and the flatness of $\Ul$ over $\ul$, one may identify

-It follows that the (derived) center of $\ul$ carries a natural $U(\g)$-module structure.
+It follows that the (derived) center of $\ul$ carries a natural $U(\g)$-module structure as well as an extended modular group structure\footnote{The extended modular group action restricts to a projective action of the modular group on the Hochschild cohomology of $\ul$, as was noticed in \cite{LMSS, ScWo}.}.
 One of the main goals of our work is to match this $\g$-action with the geometrically defined $\g$-action on the nilpotent cone $\Nc$ and its Springer resolution $\Nt$ via Schouten brackets (Theorem \ref{thm-Schouten-action}).

 Along the way, we also investigate a remarkable ideal $\zl_{\rm Hig}$, called the \emph{Higman ideal}, in the (derived) center of $\ul$.
 The ideal is preserved by both the action of $U(\g)$ and the projective modular group action on $\mHH^\bullet(\ul)$.